-In this article, we will be showing how you can add Posts in WordPress.
+In this article, we will be showing how to add Posts in WordPress.

 If you ever came across a Custom Post Type in WordPress, it is not different than the default Posts of WordPress.
 And adding posts in custom post type is also the same as what we are going to discuss in this article.